 Bear garlic, also known under the names of ramsons, buckrams, wild garlic or wood garlic, is a wild plant that grows not only in forested areas of continental Europe and northern Asia, but also in British woodlands and eastern regions of Canada and the USA.
-I hear the herb can also be found in some London’s parks.
-If you want to have a go at Bryndza Cheese Stuffed Mushrooms outside the bear garlic season, feel free to replace bear garlic with other fresh herbs like chives, spinach or parsley greens.
+If you want to have a go at Bryndza Cheese Stuffed Mushrooms outside the bear garlic season, feel free to replace the bear garlic with other fresh herbs like chives, spinach or parsley greens.

 Bryndza Cheese Stuffed Mushrooms

 - 150 g bryndza cheese (or similar soft cheese)

 - radishes or other seasonal vegetables to garnish

 - Take the cheese out of the fridge 30 minutes before cooking to let it soften.
 Rinse the bear garlic leaves and let them dry off on a chopping board.
 Rinse the mushrooms, remove the stems and make a little hole in each cap by scooping out some of the insides.
 Don’t discard either the stems or the insides, as they both add flavour to sauces or make a wonderful soup (they can be refrigerated in an airtight container for up to two days).

 - Put the cheese in a bowl and mash it with a fork.
 Chop the bear garlic leaves and add to the cheese.
 Add the paprika and mix well to make a smooth cheese paste.